andre-j3sus/isel-leic-notes/4th-semester/lae/4-benchmarking.md

 # Benchmarking

-A benchmark is simply a test that is used to compare similar products.
+> A benchmark is simply a test that is used to compare similar products.
 A computer benchmarking program works by running a series of well-defined tests on the PC to **measure its performance**.

-Side-effects a evitar:
+**Side-effects to avoid**:

 * Garbage collection;
 * IO operations;
 * Extra tools, like IDE, gradle, etc -> run directly on VM.

-Para otimizar, incluir iterações de _warm-up_.
+To **optimize**, include _warm-up_ iterations.

 ---